opentypejs/opentype.js/README.md

 In the browser, you can use `Font.download()` to instruct the browser to download a binary .OTF file.
 The name is based on the font name.

+    // Create the bézier paths for each of the glyphs.
+    // Note that the .notdef glyph is required.

     var notdefPath = new opentype.Path();
     notdefPath.moveTo(100, 0);
     notdefPath.lineTo(100, 700);